SituesmonpainJetejetterai/workstation-dotfiles/README.md

 I've started with putting in git credentials as variables (nobody access my PC so no problem).
 The next step is to replace the `origin` url in the git repositories with the respective username and password variables in the url, so I don't have to keep typing in my `PAT` every time (believe me even caching credentials sucks after a while).

 Edit: I found [this](https://www.shellhacks.com/git-config-username-password-store-credentials/) link that basically explains how to do what I've done above.
 Lol

+### How to view huge output on screen

+I'm doing this on a server, and I can't scroll up and down using a mouse.
+I used to enter the `tmux` copy mode using, and then use `vim` bindings.
+However, I've been using this lately: pipe the command with `| less`, and read the output with it.
+In essence, `command | less` does the job.